-NHS prescription charge rules apply to all patients receiving a supply of medicines under a PGD unless the patient is entitled to free prescriptions or where prescription charges do not apply.
+NHS prescription charge rules apply to all patients receiving a supply of medicines under a PGD unless the individual is entitled to free prescriptions or where prescription charges do not apply.

-If all of the medicine is administered to the patient during the consultation, no charge is levied.
-If any part of the medicine is given to the patient to take home, the patient should be charged, unless there is no fee to be levied (see below) or they are otherwise exempt.
+If all of the medicine is administered to an individual during the consultation, no charge is levied.
+If any part of the medicine is given to the individual to take home, they should be charged, unless there is no fee to be levied (see below) or they are otherwise exempt.

 NHS Prescription charges do not apply in the following circumstances: